XML RSS

 Replace 150ml of the broth with coconut milk from a can or carton.
 At the end of the cooking time, add 1-2 teaspoons of mild curry powder.
 Curried Sauerkraut is excellent served with grilled sausages, roast chicken or turkey.

-Go from German Sauerkraut back to Home
+Return from German Sauerkraut to German Food Recipe